sharvaribandal/AngloSDET-Test/README.md

 ]

-#Exercise 1- UI Test
+Exercise 2- UI Test
 -	Task – Visit public website https://automationteststore.com/
 -	Write 3-4 testcase on this using BDD style with basic framework structure.
 -	E.g. Testcase -
 -   Filter products based on Type-Brand
 -   Add Products to cart- Include Sale Items
 -   View and verify Cart
 -   Make sure acceptance test should have Test data and expected results.

 IMP Note - Please do not commit code to this repository.
 Upload Test project into your own github account and send us link to clone.